m-allanson/dotfiles/README.md

 ## Personal settings

-In this repo you can optionally:
+Add the following files directly to your `$HOME` directory.
+They won't be version controlled, or managed by chezmoi, but will be sourced as part of the environment setup.

-- create a `.personal` file for any non-public zsh settings.
+- A `.personal` file for any non-public zsh settings.

-- create a `.gitconfig.personal` file for any non-public git settings.
+- A `.gitconfig.personal` file for any non-public git settings.
 For example:

 ```
 [user]